 Client Development Tutorial

-In this short tutorial, our client (tutorial_client) needs connect to an INDI server which may be running several drivers.
+) needs connect to an INDI server which may be running several drivers.
 However, we only need to receive information regarding the "Simple CCD" driver.
-Once received, we try to set the temperature to -20 C. In order to establish a client, we need to subclass INDI::BaseClient.
+Once received, we try to set the temperature to -20 C. In order to establish a client, we need to subclass INDI::BaseClient

-To manipulate the selected device, we must first access it using the watchDevice method as the device can appear dynamically.
+method as the device can appear dynamically.
 The properties of the device are also dynamic, that is, they can come and go.
-To obtain access to selected properties, we use the watchProperty method, which informs us about availability and passes an object on which we can perform the operation of reading and writing the value.
+To obtain access to selected properties, we use the watchProperty

 The source for this tutorial can be found here.